 Like many, after a while my frustration boiled over.
 It was seeing the same persistent problems that weren’t being addressed and I’d not received a response to one too many emails.

 Like you (I’m guessing) I was aware of the Right to Manage (RTM) which was introduced by the government to give leaseholders a means of replacing property managers.
 But after doing some preliminary research it seemed like a choir.
 However, I was wrong.
 And that’s the reason I wrote this post.
 Once I got stuck in, I realised it wasn’t that difficult.
-But there was nothing online that properly explained the right to manage process and how to get enough support for my RTM application.
+But there was nothing online that properly explained the right to manage process and how to get the support from leaseholders.

-So based on what I have learnt from speaking to numerous people and posting in forums, take what I have learnt and start the Right to Manage process in your building so you can replace your managing agent, save money and have a better run building which will increase the value of your property and make all the residents happier to boot.
+So take what I have learnt from speaking to numerous people and posting in forums and start the Right to Manage process in your building.
+You’ll save money and have a better run building which will increase the value of your property and make the residents happier to boot.

 Right to Manage qualifying criteria